btsecom/docs/source/spot/en/index.html.md

 * 405 - Method not allowed.
 Indicates that the request method is not known to the requested server
 * 408 - Request timeout.
 Indicates that the server did not complete the request.
 BTSE API timeouts are set at 30secs
 * 429 - Too many requests.
 Indicates that the client has exceeded the rates limits set by the server.
 Refer to Rate Limits for more details
-* 451 - Unavailable For Legal Reasons.
-Indicates that the client has been banned because abnormal behavior
 * 500 - Internal server error.
 Indicates that the server encountered an unexpected condition resulting in not being able to fulfill the request

 ## API Enum